only search B.P. Lama Jyotisha

 • Traditionally dhana is more the profile of one's right eye (left brain), while vyaya bhava more completely describes the left eye (right brain).

-• Thus the rishis taught what lab science has only recently confirmed: while right brain or vyaya bhava = the spatial imagination, left brain or dhana sthana = the domain of speech.
+• Thus the rishis taught what lab science has only recently confirmed: while right brain or vyaya bhava = the spatial imagination, left brain or dhana sthāna = the domain of speech.

 Mouth

-• Favorable occupants and aspects to dhana bhava gives strong straight clean teeth; a well formed mouth with soft, full lips; and clear, truthful speech.
-Moral and aesthetic values as well as vocal tone are pleasingly elegant.
-Wealth accrues naturally as the fruit of his labor. the native intrinsically appreciates his wealth, and thereby gains happiness from it -- whatever its comparative value.
+Wealth accrues naturally as the fruit of his labor.
+The native intrinsically appreciates his wealth, and thereby gains happiness from it -- whatever its comparative value.

-• Unfavorable conditions in dhana bhava will be obvious in damaged or crooked teeth, unclear or offensive speech, and under-developed moral values.
+• uncomfortable conditions in dhana bhava will be obvious in damaged or crooked teeth, unclear or offensive speech, and under-developed moral values.
 Such a native may do well in other areas of life, but they will likely never be happy in regard to their wealth.

-• If the chart allows, a person born into a low family may evolve higher values independently of the family habit.
+• If the chart allows, aperson born into a low family may evolve higher values independently of the family habit.
 As this individual develops morally and aesthetically, one of his first priorities will be to clean the mouth, straighten the teeth, and cease vulgar speech.
 They will begin to choose cleaner food, often becoming vegetarian and refraining from alcohol.
 Watch this person with interest.
 After fixing mouth and speech, their wealth will dramatically improve.

-B.V.
-Raman's "300 Important Conbinations" #166 - #169: Sumukha Yoga
+#166 - #169: Sumukha Yoga [nice face]

 • The lord of the 2nd should be in a kendra aspected by benefics, or benefics should join the 2nd house (166).